 The Blood & Roses ceremony is a ritual first devised—though rarely employed—during the early days of the Sanguinarium, designed in the fashion of a traditional Celtic or Wiccan handfasting.
 As such, this marriage is not federally recognized or legally binding, and those who feel it appropriate are encouraged to have both a Dayside and a Nightside wedding.
 It is a ritual meant to be performed for a Vampyric couple who has remained together for a considerable period of time.
 It is not meant to be performed for human/Vampyre or Black Swan/Vampyre couples, polyamorous relationships or relationships that are noticeably short or built upon weak foundations.

-This is a modernized retelling of an old Tradition that has been long forgotten by many, as it is my wish—as a Ramkht of the Gotham Halo, a Chylde of the Legacy and a student of the Sanguinarium—to re-introduce the Old Traditions of the Sanguine Era to my brothers and sisters of the Blood who may not be aware that we once had such Traditions, a culture and a heritage under which we were all One in the Unity of the Current.
+This is a modernized retelling of an old tradition that has been long forgotten by many, as it is my wish—as a Ramkht, a child of the Legacy and a student of the Sanguinarium—to re-introduce the Old Traditions of the Sanguine Era to my brothers and sisters of the Blood who may not be aware that we once had such Traditions, a culture and a heritage under which we were all One in the Unity of the Current.

 To share such beauty with you all is my extreme pleasure, and I hope that somewhere, someday, two lovers who share a love as strong as our Blood will come together to be bonded together in Darkness and Light.